circleci/circleci-docs/jekyll/_cci2/language-haskell.md

 Next we check if there are any dependencies that can be restored, enabling our build to speed up.
-Following that, we run `stack setup` to pull in the Haskell compiler as specified in your `stack.yaml` config.
+Following that, we run `stack setup` to pull in the Haskell compiler as specified in the `stack.yaml` config.

 {% raw %}
 ```yaml